GlobalAICommunity/global-ai-bootcamp-2025-workshop-genai-on-postgresql/Instructions/Lab_Instructions.md

 1. Create the diskann index on a table column that contains vector data.

     ```sql
-    CREATE INDEX cases_cosine_diskann ON cases USING diskann (opinions_vector vector_cosine_ops);
+    CREATE INDEX cases_cosine_diskann ON cases USING diskann(opinions_vector vector_cosine_ops);
     ```
     as you scale your data to millions of rows, DiskANN makes vector search more effcient.

-1. Postgres will automatically decide when to use the DiskANN index.
-However, you can use to following command to force the use of the DiskANN index.

-    ```sql
-    SET LOCAL enable_seqscan TO OFF; -- force index usage to use DiskANN.
-    SELECT
-    id, name
-    FROM cases
-    ORDER BY opinions_vector <=> azure_openai.create_embeddings('text-embedding-3-small', 'Water leaking into the apartment from the floor above.')::vector
-    LIMIT 10;
-    ```

-4. See an example vector by running this query:
+1. See an example vector by running this query:

     ```sql
     SELECT opinions_vector FROM cases LIMIT 1;